Thank you for joining Global Voices! This document explains our mission and how our community works.

 - Thumbnail: Did you remember to select a thumbnail image?

-- Have you saved a copy of HTML post in a text editor prior to submitting in case of tech errors?
+- Have you saved a copy of HTML post in a text editor before submitting in case of tech errors?

-- Have you notified your regional or language editor that your post is ready for review?
+- Have you notified your newsroom editor that your post is ready for review?

 What to Expect From Editing